 Financing Solutions to Cash Flow Problems

-If you have an immediate cash flow problem, then the quickest fix might be a short term financing solution.
-In this section we’ll discuss:
+If you have an immediate cash flow problem, then the quickest fix might be a short-term financing solution.
+It’s the fastest way to get money in your bank account if you don’t plan on receiving any large revenue payments within the next day.

 Short term loans are relatively easy to get approved for and can be funded in as little as 1 business day.
-These loans typically have a higher interest rate (APR), however the total cost of capital can be less expensive than longer term options with a lower APR.
-If you’re looking to obtain a short term loan quickly, we recommend OnDeck Capital.
+These loans typically have a higher interest rate (APR), however, the total cost of capital can be less expensive than longer-term options with a lower APR.
+If you’re looking to obtain a short-term loan quickly, OnDeck Capital business loans may be a good fit.

-With OnDeck, you can generally qualify if your personal credit score is above 500, you’ve been in business at least 12 months, and have at least $100,000 in annual revenue.
-This short term loan is a good fit for businesses that need money immediately and are willing to pay it back in 3 – 36 months.
+With OnDeck, you can generally qualify if your personal credit score is above 500, you’ve been in business for at least 12 months, and have at least $100K in annual business revenue.
+This short-term loan is a good fit for businesses that need money immediately and are willing to pay it back in 3 – 36 months.

 You can apply for an OnDeck loan online.
-The process is easy, and you can get approved in a matter of minutes.
+The process is easy, and you can get approved with 10 minutes.
 OnDeck will connect with your business’ bank account or accounting software to make the process seamless.
 You generally do not need to provide any additional documentation beyond your basic personal and business information.
-The table below shows the general terms of an OnDeck short term business loan.

 OnDeck Short Term Business Loan at a Glance